capital formation and accumulation

 Meaning: capital consumption refers to the using up of existing capital stock and not replacing worn-out capital goods used in production.

-When fixed assets like building, motor vehicles, plants and machinery are being used and tear of these capital goods which reduce their value that is referred to in economic as consumption or depreciation.
+When fixed assets like buildings, motor vehicles, plants and machinery are being used and tear of these capital goods reduces their value which is referred to in economics as consumption or depreciation.

-During the period of capital consumption enough saving are not made to maintain and place depreciating capital goods or assets.
+During the period of capital consumption, enough savings are not made to maintain and place depreciating capital goods or assets.